Sunday, September 15, 2013

 Geocaching

-We recently joined the ranks of the Geocaching fraternity.
-The purpose of Geocaching is to find containers called geocaches that have been hidden.
-You can either use a smartphone like an iPhone or a dedicated GPS and then log your finds online.
-For those who would like to know more you can get all the info at: http://www.geocaching.com/
+We recently joined the ranks of the Geocaching community.
+The aim of Geocaching is to find containers called geocaches that have been hidden.
+You can use either a smartphone, such as an iPhone, or a dedicated GPS device, and then log your finds online.
+For those interested, all the information is available at: http://www.geocaching.com/

-As an example, the Oodnadatta Track that runs from Marree to Marla in South Australia has thirteen caches hidden along its length.
-As a premium member (cost of $30 per year) you can create a route and download these caches to your device and then look for them as you travel along.
-Some people may ask why would you bother doing this, well it gets you out of the car and exercising and you get to see places you would not normally go to.
+For example, the Oodnadatta Track, which runs from Marree to Marla in South Australia, has thirteen caches hidden along its length.
+As a premium member (costing $30 per year), you can create a route and download these caches to your device before searching for them while travelling.
+Some might wonder why bother with this; well, it gets you out of the car, exercising, and allows you to see places you wouldn’t usually visit.

-For the past week we have found many caches in the towns we have visited and at many of the rest stops between these towns.
+Over the past week, we have found numerous caches in the towns we visited and at several rest stops along the way.

 4 comments: